 eBay Fee Calculator

-To this effect, eBay has created the eBay fee calculator for its US based sellers where you can plug in numbers pertaining to a product and see in advance what fees you would potentially accrue including your:
+To this effect, eBay has created the eBay fee calculator (UK calculator, Australian calculator, German calculator) where you can plug in numbers pertaining to a product and see in advance what fees you would potentially accrue including your:

 - Insertion Fees